Mastitis; Infection - breast tissue; Breast abscess - post partum mastitis; Breastfeeding - mastitis

 The infection takes place in the fatty tissue of the breast and causes swelling.
 This swelling pushes on the milk ducts.
 The result is pain and lumps in the infected breast.

-Symptoms of a breast infection are:
+Symptoms of a breast infection may include:

-An exam is needed to make the diagnosis and rule out complications such as an swollen, pus-filled lump (abscess).
-Sometimes an ultrasound is needed to check for an abscess.
+Your health care provider will perform physical exam to rule out complications such as a swollen, pus-filled lump (abscess).
+Sometimes an ultrasound is done to check for an abscess.

 For infections that keep returning, milk from the nipple may be cultured.
-In women who are not breastfeeding, tests may include:
+In women who are not breastfeeding, tests done may include:

 Self-care may include applying moist heat to the infected breast tissue for 15 to 20 minutes four times a day.
 You may also need to take pain relievers.

-Antibiotic medicines are usually very effective in treating a breast infection.
+Antibiotics are very effective in treating a breast infection.
 If you take antibiotics, you must continue to breastfeed or pump to relieve breast swelling from milk production.

 The condition usually clears quickly with antibiotic therapy.

-Call your health care provider if:
+Contact your provider if:

 The following may help reduce the risk of breast infections:

-Last reviewed on: 11/16/2014
+Last reviewed on: 10/10/2022